 You will need a WordPress username to comment (in order to keep the spammers under control).
 If you don’t have one, don’t worry, they’re free, just sign up here.

-We do welcome reasonable commenters from the left side of the political spectrum.
+We welcome reasonable commenters from the left side of the political spectrum.
 Just be sure to follow all the rules below, and we can have a good debate.

 A quick word on the spam filter: It ain’t perfect.
 Sometimes a legitimate comment might be sent to the spam bin, especially if you’ve included several links (multiple links are very typical of spam).
 Don’t worry, we’ll be monitoring the spam folder and will release legitimate comments as quickly as possible.